 D. Upon selection of the Board, the complainant will be notified of the names of Board members, and will have 48 hours from receipt of such notification to challenge, in writing, any member for cause.
 The respondent will be notified that a complaint has been brought against him/her, the name of the complainant, the nature of the complaint and the names of the members of the Board.
-The respondent shall also have 48 hours from receipt of notification to challenge, in writing, any member of the Board for cause.
+The respondent shall also have 48 hours from receipt of notification to challenge, in writing, any member of notification to challenge, in writing, any member of the Board for cause.
 In the event of a challenge, the Chairperson will decide on the merits and replace Board members if necessary.
 In the event that the Chairperson is unable to appoint a sufficient number of members not disqualified for cause, the Dean will appoint additional members.